pelavarre/byoverbs/futures.md

 macOS Terminal Sh inadequate

     cat -n  # default of 6+2 Columns vs Vi 5+1 for 10_000 ..
 99_0000 Lines
     cat -tv: wrong for \xA0 Nbsp

+    cd old new  # works in Zsh, not Bash

+    grep .  # in macOS Terminal when wider than the screen grep -n .  # same Issue

     sort: -k -1,-1: Invalid argument
+        LC_ALL=C not the default at Linux, e.g.:  b1.bash, b2.bash, b.bash

     % echo "'" |xargs -n 1
     xargs: unterminated quote